iterami/Docs.htm/common/guides/json.md

       // Required.
 Path waypoints in order.
       "points": [
         {
           // Optional.
+Speed multiplier when entities are approaching this point.
+          "speed": 2,

+          // Optional.
 Waypoint translation.
 Leave absent to use current translation of that axis.
           "translate-x": 0,
           "translate-y": 0,